Shlokkzz/POPL-MileStone-2-Enhancing-Numerical-Computing-with-Rust/README.md

   4. #### `Run the Compiled Binary`
       * After successful compilation, the binary will be available in the target/debug directory (for development build).
-      * Run the binary by executing target/debug/matmul_dim in the terminal.
+      * Run the binary by executing target/debug/matmul_dim in the terminal by executing the command cargo run.

 ## POPL Aspects